Chinese Camp Content

 Cartoon Class

-You will learn survival Chinese plus additional vocabulary that will allow you to communicate more effectively and have meaningful conversations with the local people.
+Campers will learn survival Chinese plus additional vocabulary that will allow them to communicate more effectively and have meaningful conversations with the local people.

-Kids will learn how to write and recognise Chinese characters.
-With a focus on most commonly-used characters, campers will be able to recognise shop names, read a menu and write basic characters.
+Campers also learn how to write and recognize Chinese characters.
+With a focus on most commonly-used characters, they will be able to recognize shop names, read a menu and write basic characters.

 Topic Chinese Class

-In this class, practising and improving speaking is the main aim.
+In this class, the main study goal is to practice and improve speaking.
 A different topic will be discussed each lesson, ranging from introductions to birthdays and everything in between.

 Role Playing